anoshenko/rui/README.md

 	ButtonClick(rui.View, rui.MouseEvent)

 The system will find the ButtonClick() method and call it.

+The optional method OnCreate can also be specified for the associated object

+	OnCreate(view rui.View)

+This method is called by the CreateViewFromText, CreateViewFromResources, and CreateViewFromObject functions after the View has been created.
+In this example, this method is used to save a pointer to the created View.

 Now let's look at how to add property change tracking.